gautriv/aimldocumentation/_docs/visual-documentation-tools.md

 - [The Noun Project](https://thenounproject.com/) - Simple icons for every concept imaginable
 - [Google Fonts](https://fonts.google.com/) - Free, easy-to-use web fonts for your interactive visualizations

+## Test Your Knowledge

+Test your understanding of visual documentation tools for AI-ML systems with this quiz!

+{% include quiz.html id="visual_documentation_tools" title="Visual Documentation Tools Quiz" description="Check your knowledge of tools, techniques, and best practices for creating effective visual explanations for AI systems." questions=site.data.visual_documentation_tools_questions theme="green" %}

 ## Your Next Steps on the Visualization Journey

 You now have a toolkit of visualization resources that can transform how you explain AI systems.
 Here's what to do next: